benchan79/weather-app/README.md

 REACT_APP_GOOGLE_MAPS_API_KEY="Your-Google-Maps-API-key"
 ```

 Next you have to go to each of the functions in the **netlify/functions/** folder and transfer the async functions back to the original functions in the frontend.
 These functions are found in the **services/** folder (geoAPI.js and weatherApi.js) and App.js.
-Remember to append
+Remember to add
 `REACT_APP_` to those environment variables.

 For example: